CWE000/CWE000/README.md

 #### Next Steps
 - ➡️ Explore other Wazuh capabilities like Security Configuration Assessment (SCA).
 - ➡️ Research & Execute a Local Privilege Escalation (LPE) Exploit
+- ➡️ Configure Wazuh Active Response to automatically block attacker IPs.
+- ➡️ Expand the lab with a vulnerable web server (e.g., OWASP Juice Shop).
+- ➡️ Simulate web application attacks like SQL Injection and Cross-Site Scripting (XSS).
+- ➡️ Learn to write custom Wazuh rules and decoders to detect unique events.
 - ➡️ Create new, advanced tutorials based on these findings.

 ### Follow My Journey!